• Home

 I have always loved the idea of drinking a glass of vegetable juice as an easy way to get more vegetables in my diet.
 However, the typical store bought bottles contain lots of sodium and questionable ingredients.

-Luckily, there is a V8-style vegetable juice that uses freshly harvested garden ingredients that is safe for water bath canning.
+Luckily, there is a V8-style tomato-vegetable juice blend recipe using freshly harvested garden ingredients that is safe for water bath canning.
 Make this homemade vegetable juice knowing exactly what goes in it.
 No artificial colors, preservatives, mystery flavorings, or lots of sodium like you’ll find in the commercial brand.

 Helpful Tips for Canning Vegetable Juice

 If you are canning tomatoes and vegetables, is important to follow a recipe that has been tested for safe home canning.
-This recipe is in both the Ball Blue Book Guide to Preserving and the USDA Complete Guide to Home Canning has this recipe.
+This recipe is in both the Ball Blue Book Guide to Preserving and the So Easy to Preserve books.
 Ball’s recipe includes fresh parsley, which adds nice flavor to the vegetable juice.

-According to the UDSA’s recipe, you can adjust the amounts of carrots, celery, peppers, onions, and parsley, but do not go over 3 cups of total chopped vegetables for 22 pounds of tomatoes.
+According to the So Easy to Preserve recipe, you can adjust the amounts of carrots, celery, peppers, and onions, but do not go over 3 cups of any combination total chopped vegetables for 22 pounds of tomatoes.

 Skinning and Seeding the Tomatoes

-After simmering, use a food strainer or food mill to strain out the tomato skins and seeds and squeeze the cooked vegetables into juice.
+After simmering, use a vegetable strainer or food mill to strain out the tomato skins and seeds and squeeze the cooked vegetables into juice.

 To peel the tomatoes, bring a large saucepan of water to a boil and fill a large bowl with ice water.
 Cut an “X” on the ends, and dip the tomatoes into the boiling water until the skins loosen – about 30-60 seconds.

 Remove the tomatoes from the pot and place in the bowl of ice water to cool.
 Discard the water and peel your tomatoes once they are cool enough to handle.
 Cut the tomatoes into quarters, and scoop out the seeds.
-Simmer the tomatoes and vegetables, let it cool slightly, and then blend the mixture in a food processor.
+Simmer the tomatoes with the remaining vegetables in a large stockpot, let it cool slightly, and then blend the mixture in a food processor.

 Measuring the Vegetables